gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 A 1D parameterized inviscid Burgers equation is considered

 Eq. (\ref{eq.1d_burger}b) is a periodic boundary condition.
 The initial condition is parameterized by the amplitude $a$ and the width $w$, defined as

 where $\boldsymbol{\mu} = \{a, w\}$.
 A uniform spatial discretization with 1,001 discrete points and nodal spacing as $dx=$6/1,000 is applied.
 The first order spatial derivative is approximated by the backward difference scheme.
-A semi-discertized system characterized by the ODE described in Eq. (\ref{eq.govern_eqn}) is obtained, which is solved by using the implicit backward Euler time integrator with a uniform time step of $\Delta t=$1/1,000 to obtain the full-order model solutions. \XH{The physical dynamics of the parameter case $(a=0.7, w=0.9)$ and the solution fields at the last time step of 4 different parameter cases, i.e., $(a=0.7, w=0.9)$, $(a=0.7, w=1.1)$, $(a=0.9, w=0.9)$, and $(a=0.9, w=1.1)$ are shown in Fig. \ref{fig.1d_burger_snapshot}.}
+A semi-discertized system characterized by the ODE described in Eq. (\ref{eq.govern_eqn}) is obtained, which is solved by using the implicit backward Euler time integrator with a uniform time step of $\Delta t=$1/1,000 to obtain the full-order model solutions. \RB{Some solution snapshots are shown in \ref{appendix:1d_burger}.}